falconmick/tdd-demo/packages/slide/slides.md

 - ## Tests come fast and without dependencies

 <!--
-Instead you naturally start at the origin of your feature, such as the API endpoint, and you use your tests to define the structure of your class.
-If the first step of accepting an incoming request is to validate the input to make sure it is valid, then you write a test that asserts this.
-It doesn't matter that the validator interface doesn't exist, you can go and define it.
-Once you have your interface that will be able to accept the input and return a suitable output, you skip the implementation step of the validator and instead define a mock for your new interface and utilise the assertion tools provided by the mock to ensure that the validator is called and then later in another test once you implement the call you can then stub out the functionality, allowing for easy testing setup to validate each unique and potentially hard to reproduce branch in your class.
+Instead, you naturally start at the **origin** of your feature—such as the **API endpoint**—and use your **tests** to define the structure of your class.
+If the first step in handling an **incoming request** is to **validate the input**, then you write a test to assert this.

+It doesn’t matter that the **validator interface** doesn’t exist yet—you can go ahead and define it.
+Once you have an interface that accepts the input and returns a suitable output, you **skip the implementation** and instead create a **mock** for your new interface.
+You then use the **assertion tools** provided by the mock to ensure that the validator is called.

+Later, in another test, once you implement the call, you can **stub out the functionality**, making it easy to set up tests that validate each **unique** and potentially **hard-to-reproduce** branch in your class.
 -->

 ---